maidsafe/temp_safe_network/sn_cli/README.md

 #### Symlinks

-The safe-cli supports upload and retrieval of symlinks using the above commands.
+The sn_cli supports upload and retrieval of symlinks using the above commands.
 It can also resolve relative symlinks in a FileContainer provided that the target exists in the FileContainer.

 [More Details](README-symlinks.md)